 Southern Italy is a must-visit for those searching for Italian destinations off the beaten path, such as the hilltop town of Matera, famous for its ancient cave dwellings known as “Sassi”, and beautiful Baroque east coast cities such as Bari and Lecce.

 And for those who love food and wine, there’s no better place to explore than Puglia, with its delicious cuisine and world-class wineries that will rival any Chianti you’ll sip in Tuscany.
-Whether you’re interested in history, culture, nature, or simply relaxing by the sea, Southern Italy has something to offer everyone.

-Northern Italy vs Southern Italy: The Verdict
+Southern Italy vs Northern Italy: The Verdict

 If you’re traveling to Il Bel Paese and you’re particularly keen to explore the country’s art history and fashion culture, I suggest heading to Northern Italy.